-The Anesthesia Residency Program at McMaster University offers the breadth of clinical education that covers the full array of anesthesia subspecialties in and out of the operating rooms.
+The Anesthesia program at McMaster offers the breadth of clinical education that covers the full array of anesthesia subspecialties in and out of the operating rooms.
 Residents who aspire to seek more advanced training after graduation will be well-prepared to seize such opportunities.
-Opportunities exist for further training in areas of sub-specialty Anesthesia practice, as well as Critical Care Medicine, Trauma, Palliative Care, Acute and Chronic Pain Management, and Research Methodology.
+Opportunities exist for further training in areas of sub-specialty Anesthesia practice as well as Critical Care Medicine, Trauma, Palliative Care, Acute and Chronic Pain Management and Research Methodology.
 A fellowship in Transfusion Medicine has been developed by the Hematology Department, with Anesthesia training as an accepted prerequisite.
 Equally, residents who wish to pursue a community-based practice will have a solid clinical foundation on which to commence independent practice.

-The Department of Anesthesia at McMaster University is a collegial and cohesive department which values and promotes professionalism and enjoys an excellent track record for resident success in both Royal College examination and, more importantly, subsequent clinical practice.
-Our goals will remain to provide a high standard of education in a collegial environment while endeavouring to apply new technology and educational experience of the learner.
+The Department of Anesthesia at McMaster University is a collegial and cohesive department which values and promotes professionalism and enjoys an excellent track record for resident success in both Royal College examinations and (more importantly) subsequent clinical practice.
+Our goals will remain to provide a high standard of education in a collegial environment while endeavoring to apply new technology and educational practices to improve the educational experience of the learner.

-The Anesthesia residency program at McMaster is unique in its ability to offer a wide range of clinical activity at four acute hospitals within the setting of a relatively small and intimate residency program.
-We have approximately 40 residents and 85 faculty, so the residents and the faculty have the opportunity to get to know each other very well over the course of five years.
+The Anesthesia residency program at McMaster is unique in its ability to offer a wide range of clinical activity at four acute care hospitals within the setting of a relatively small and intimate residency program.
+We have approximately 40 residents, 95 Hamilton-based faculty and 95 faculty with adjunct appointments.
+Residents and faculty have the opportunity to get to know each other very well over the course of 5 years.
 This "family" feel does not come at the expense of clinical exposure, however, with a full range of busy surgical services servicing Hamilton and the regions from Niagara Falls up to Owen Sound.
 Our residents are a tight-knit group who are highly collegial and supportive of each other.

 Hamilton is a "best kept secret" in Southern Ontario, set on the shores of Lake Ontario.
-A vibrant arts scene, as well as abundant hiking and biking trails at your doorstep will help you keep a balanced lifestyle during your residency program.
-As a city, it has a small town feel and is easy to navigate, while Toronto and its amenities are a short drive or train ride away.
-While you are living here, you will get to know the farmers' markets (both indoor and outdoor); the fabulous concerts at First Ontario Place; the Locke Street stores, restaurants, and bars; the Dundas Valley Conservation Area with its forests, trails, and wildlife; and all those waterfalls!
+A vibrant arts scene as well as abundant hiking and biking trails at your doorstep will help you keep a balanced lifestyle during your residency program.
+As a city, it has a small town feel and is easy to navigate, while Toronto and its amenities are a short drive or train-ride away.
+While you are living here, you will get to know the Farmer's markets (indoor and outdoor); the fabulous concerts at Hamilton Place; the Locke street stores, restaurants and bars; the Dundas Conservation area with its forests, trails and wildlife; and

 As you are aware, the Royal College is transitioning to Competency By Design.
 Anesthesia is one of the "early adopters" and we welcomed our first cohort of CBD residents in July 2017 after several years of preparation.
 For the next two years, we will continue to have two streams of residents within our program, as the Traditional Model stream gets smaller each year.
 CBD aims to enhance patient care by aligning medical education and lifelong learning with evolving patient needs and empowering learners to more fully engage in their educational process.
 On a practical level, CBD aims to ensure that residents have achieved specific skills prior to graduation.
 It is hoped that CBD will address the problem of "failure to fail," where residents are automatically promoted from rotation to rotation based on time spent.